3-Way Switch Wiring: A Step-by-Step Guide

 Some homes may have 12-gauge wire rather than 14-gauge wire, which just means the wire is rated to carry more amps.
 The 12-gauge can carry 20 amps.
 Houses built since the mid-1960s likely contain non-metallic sheathed cable (NM), commonly called Romex, after a popular brand of wire.

-14/2 NM Cable contains two conductor wires: one black and one white.
+A 14/2 NM Cable contains two conductor wires: one black and one white.
 It also contains a third, bare copper wire.
 The cable runs from the power source to the first switch box in the typical 3-way setup described here, but other wiring configurations also are possible (see below).
-The following wire colors are standard, but different wire brands can use different colored wires.
+The following electrical wire colors are standard, but different wire brands can use different colored wires.

 - Black wire: This is a hot wire that carries electricity from the power source to the first switch in a typical 3-way setup.
 It’s also called the “common wire” or the “line wire.”
 Unless the breaker is off, this black wire is always hot.